In an effort to keep DHS.gov current, the archive contains outdated information that may not reflect current policy or programs.

 The Technology Transfer Program promotes the transfer and/or exchange of technology with industry, state and local governments, academia and other federal agencies.
 To accomplish its mission, the Technology Transfer Program promotes research and partnerships and evaluates, protects, markets, licenses, monitors and manages DHS inventions and other intellectual property, as mandated by the Federal Technology Transfer Act of 1986.

-- Cooperative Research and Development Agreements (CRADA) – Probably the most commonly used technology transfer mechanism, CRADAs are instruments that may be used in all aspects of a product and/or system life-cycle where research, development, test and evaluation (RDT&E) activities occur.
+- Cooperative Research and Development Agreement (CRADA) – Probably the most commonly used technology transfer mechanism, CRADAs are instruments that may be used in all aspects of a product and/or system lifecycle where research, development, test and evaluation (RDT&E) activities occur.
 The federal parties may provide personnel, services, facilities, equipment, intellectual property or other resources with or without reimbursement (but not funds to the non-federal parties).
-The non-federal parties may provide funds, personnel, services, facilities, equipment, intellectual property or other resources toward the conduct of specified research and development efforts that are consistent with the missions of the DHS component or laboratory.
+The non-federal parties may provide funds, personnel, services, facilities, equipment, intellectual property or other resources toward the conduct of specified RDT&E efforts that are consistent with the missions of the DHS component or laboratory.
+If you are interested in pursuing activities under a CRADA, please work through your DHS point of contact.
+See the list of DHS CRADA definitions for reference.

 - Licensing Agreement – A licensing agreement is a contract between the owner or lawful user of intellectual property (IP) and another party (licensee) that permits the licensee to use the IP in accordance with the terms of the contract.